andrewdalpino/NoPE-GPT/README.md

 | X-large | 100,275 | 4096 | 64 | 64 | 13B | 262B |
 | XX-large | 200,017 | 8192 | 128 | 64 | 53B | 1T |
 | XXX-large | 200,017 | 8192 | 128 | 128 | 105B | 2T |

+We typically recommend a training `block size` (also referred to as context length) of between 1024 to 4096 for standard models and 4096 or higher for long-context applications such as conversational chatbots, retrieval augmented generation, and chain-of-thought prompting.

+**Note**: LightGPT can be trained using variable block sizes since the architecture does not depend on any discrete positional embeddings.
+This flexibility allows you to gradually extend the context length.

 ## Install Project Dependencies